ms-iot/content/en-US/Samples/DriverLab4.md

 10. Next, if you are using the sample gpiokmdfdemo driver you need to generate ACPI table and copy to your target device.
 Follow the steps [here]({{site.baseurl}}/{{page.lang}}/Samples/DriverLab2.htm).

-## Step 4 : F5 and deployment of the driver to the target
+## Step 4 : Build and deploy driver
 ---
-1. The “F5” experience does the following steps
-    a.
-Builds the driver for the arch of the project

-    b.
-Deploys the driver, that is, installs it on the target machine

-    c.
-Attaches the VS Kernel debugger to the installed and loaded driver

-2. The “Deploy” experience is similar, but does not automatically try to attach the kernel debugger.

-    a.
-Builds driver for the arch of the project

-    b.
-Deploys the driver to the target
+This can be done in two ways, using the F5 key and using the Deploy option.
+In both ways, the driver will be built and deployed (i.e. installs it on device) and the F5 attaches the Visual Studio kernel debugger to the installed and loaded driver.

-3. Some users prefer to use the “deploy” functionality and attach a different kernel debugger, such as WinDBG or KD.
+Some users prefer to use the “deploy” functionality and attach a different kernel debugger, such as WinDBG or KD.
 This can provide more flexibility than using the VS debugger.

 ### Deploy
 1. Right-click on the project in the solution explorer